 Necessary Steps to Dissolve Your Company

 Whether it's for financial reasons, retirement, or simply because you've had enough of the business, there are myriad issues involved in winding down a business.
 Closing your business isn't as easy as simply hanging a "closed" sign in the window.
-There are financial ramifications, tax issues, and personal relationships with employees, customers and suppliers to consider during the process of closing the business.
+There are financial ramifications, tax issues, and personal relationships with employees, customers, and suppliers to consider during the process.

-While closing a business is a difficult facet of the business experience (all owners know it's an inherent risk of doing business), it can be made a smoother and less traumatic experience if you inform yourself of the basic steps on how to close a business.
-Whether you're a sole proprietor, partnership, limited liability company (LLC) or a corporation, the following guidelines should help you cover the basics of closing your business in a more controlled, less stressful manner.
+Whether you're a sole proprietor, partnership, limited liability company (LLC), or a corporation, the following guidelines should help you cover the basics of closing your business in a more controlled, less stressful manner.

 If you're a sole proprietor, you don't need to worry about closing according to the requirements of business organizational documents.
 It's an unwelcome event, but it's a decision you make on your own, without the need to consult with partners or board members.